This article shows you how to Migrate an Individual Account to an Organization.

 - You cannot change your Organization name after conversion

 - You will be appointed as the single Administrator, authorized to provision new Users and appoint Delegates

 The primary advantage of Organization Accounts over Individual Accounts lies in central Administration (and Delegate authority) for sets of Users with the benefit of zero-configuration Collaboration.
 Else, Individual Accounts are functionally the same as their Organization counterparts.

 SSProtect Organization names typically include the name of the company combined with the name of a team or department, for example company-accounting, company-xyzproduct, or company-teamx.
 It isn't uncommon for a company to have several deployments that use Third Party Trusts to share data.
 This supports compartmentalized separation while taking advantage of the Principle of Least Privilege, helping to combat Insider Threats.

 You must choose an Organization Name that reflects your associated entity.
-Though you can choose an arbitrary name, it is subject to ISP approval.
+Though you can choose an arbitrary name, it is subject to MSP approval.
 For automatic and immediate processing, use the following convention: